Is Eating Alive Octopus Animal Cruelty?

 eating alive octupus

+Oh yes, by every means, it is!
+Eating alive octopus is ethically and morally wrong.
 We live in a hypocritical world!
 On one hand, we support and fight for animal rights and on the other hand, we are cruel to these creatures.
-Eating an octopus alive is one of the cruelty that we have adopted so smoothly.
+Eating an octopus alive is one of the cruelties that we have adopted so smoothly.
 Some people entertain themselves in the consumption of live octopuses, presenting a profound moral dilemma.
-However, there are others who disagree.
-Today, our topic encircles if eating alive octopus is animal cruelty or not?
+However, others disagree.
+Today, our topic encircles if eating alive octopus is animal cruelty or not.

 The consumption of live octopus has long been a subject of both fascination and controversy.
 Let’s explore this controversial issue in a more detailed way.